-Once you’re nearing the end of the pregnancy, there isn’t much space for your baby to stretch her legs, and you’re unlikely to feel the fetal acrobatics you did in the second trimester.
+As you’re nearing the end of the pregnancy, there isn’t much space for your baby to even stretch the legs, and you’re unlikely to feel the fetal acrobatics you did in the second trimester.

-Once your baby is placed into your arms, and after going into shock that you managed to create somebody so perfect, you’ll wonder how it’s possible that this fully grown baby was inside you just moments ago.
+Once you have your baby in your arms and you get over the shock of how ever you managed to create somebody so perfect, you probably might wonder how it’s possible that this fully grown baby was inside you just moments ago.
 There just isn’t enough room, surely?

-At the very first birth she attended, the photographer was present when the midwife showed the new parents exactly how their baby had been positioned in the womb.
-This unique perspective allowed the parents to see just how the baby fit in there, which is pretty hard to imagine once they’re out.
-Ever since then, Fermont has been photographing midwives holding newborn babies in this way.
+At the very first birth she attended, the midwife showed the new parents exactly how their baby had been positioned in the womb.
+This unique perspective allowed the parents to see just how the baby was in there, which is pretty hard to imagine once they’re out.
+Ever since then, Fermont has been photographing midwives holding newborn babies this way.

 Sometimes it’s the new dads who get to recreate this pregnancy shot, with a little help from the midwife.

-These photos not only answer the important question ‘How did the baby fit in the womb?’ they also pay homage to the miracle of pregnancy.
+These photos not only answer the important question of how the baby fit in the womb but they also pay homage to the miracle of pregnancy.
 These stunning photographs are a beautiful keepsake of pregnancy, showing the position baby would have been in just hours before, safely nestled in the womb.